ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

 For more information about this architecture, see [SAP NetWeaver 7.x with SAP HANA {{site.data.keyword.cloud_notm}} VPC](/docs/sap?topic=sap-sap-refarch-nw-hana&interface=ui).

-During the first phase, the VPC is provisioned with these components:
+During the first phase, the following resources are provisioned in the VPC:
-*   1 VPC where the virtual server instances are provisioned.
-*   1 security group and the rules for this security group allow:
+*    1 Power Placement group for all 4 virtual machines created by this solution
-    *   Inbound DNS (port 53) and
-    *   Inbound SSH (TCP port 22) connections to your virtual server instance.
-    *   All outbound traffic from the virtual server instance.
-*   1 subnet to enable networking in your VPC.
+*    4 VSIs, with Subnet and Security Group configurations
+*    3 Application Load Balancers for HANA DB and SAP ASCS/ERS
+*    1 VPC DNS service used to map the ALB FQDN to the SAP ASCS/ERS and HANA virtual hostnames
+*    7 file shares for VPC

 During the second phase, the Ansible Playbooks are called and the SAP High availability architecture is installed for both dedicated VSIs SAP App VSI box and dedicated SAP HANA VSI box.
 The SAP architecture that is deployed is the SAP S/4HANA release on the pacemaker cluster.
 HA dedicated SAP HANA 2.0 VSI’s release as a distributed deployment model.
 For more information about this architecture, see [Automating SAP HANA stand-alone virtual server instance on {{site.data.keyword.cloud_notm}} VPC by using Terraform and Ansible](/docs/sap?topic=sap-automate-terraform-sap-hana-vsi).